JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/rentstandardpara.png)
 *Extract from the GLA's [Standard Form Funding Agreement](http://35percent.org/img/standardformagreement2017.pdf)*

-So what happens subsequent to the "initial" let at Benchmark (social rent) levels, appears to be contracted out, i.e. governed by the regulations of the HCA's [Rent Standard Guidance](https://www.gov.uk/government/publications/rent-standard-guidance), which says that Affordable Rent levels can be re-based to up to 80% market rent when a tenancy is reissued.
+So what happens subsequent to the initial let at Benchmark (social rent) levels, appears to be contracted out, i.e. governed by the regulations of the HCA's [Rent Standard Guidance](https://www.gov.uk/government/publications/rent-standard-guidance), which says that Affordable Rent levels can be re-based to up to 80% market rent when a tenancy is reissued.

 ![](/img/rsg.png)
 *Extract from the HCA's [Rent Standard Guidance](https://www.gov.uk/government/publications/rent-standard-guidance) for Affordable Rented tenure*